zetmosoma10/promovies/README.md

 3. Create .env file
    At the root of the project create .env file and add

-VITE_API_KEY=your_api_key
+   - VITE_API_KEY=your_api_key

-You can get your api key from TMDB API documentaion here is the link
+   - You can get your api key from TMDB API documentaion here is the link. https://www.themoviedb.org/settings/api

 4. Start the Development server npm run dev